 - Keywords – Type any keywords that might help identify this content.
 Keywords can match most metadata including the filename and file path.

-- Media Type – The type of media you want, such as audio file, a video, an overlay, or an image, or any media type.
+- Media Type – The type of media you want.

 - Category – Select All Categories or a specific Category to filter for content based on category.